 Risks

-Reference architecture data pipeline
+Reference architecture for a data pipeline

 Ingestion